-The purpose of the first-year assessment is to provide evidence of your suitability for registration for a PhD and involves the submission of a first year report, followed by a viva with two independent assessors.
-Since the first-year report involves the production of a piece of scientific writing it is an opportunity for you to reflect upon the progress and direction of your research.
+The purpose of the first year assessment is to provide evidence of your suitability for registration for a PhD and involves the submission of a first year report, followed by a viva with two independent assessors.
+Since the first year report involves the production of a piece of scientific writing it is an opportunity for you to reflect upon the progress and direction of your research.
 The assessors will submit a report on the viva and make a recommendation to your Supervisor and Department as to whether you should be registered for the PhD degree.
-The Department will then make a recommendation via CamSIS to the Degree Committee.
+Your Department will then make a recommendation via CamSIS to the Degree Committee.

-If you are a full-time PhD candidate, you must complete your first-year assessment before the start of your 4th term of study at Cambridge and preferably by the 10th month.
+The first year assessment must be completed before the start of your 4th term at Cambridge and preferably by the 10th month.
 If you are a part-time PhD candidate, you must complete your first-year assessment before starting your 7th term of study at Cambridge, preferably by the 21st month.